-Canon's first full-frame mirrorless camera means business
+Canon's first full-frame mirrorless camera is steadily falling in price

 Type: Mirrorless | Sensor: Full frame CMOS | Megapixels: 30.3MP | Monitor: EVF, 3.69m dots, 100% coverage | Continuous shooting speed: 8fps | Viewfinder: EVF | Max video resolution: 4K UHD | User level: Enthusiast/professional

 The EOS R has met with a mixed reception, perhaps because it's going to take time for users to figure out where it fits in, but we reckon with its combination of resolution, features, pro build quality and keen pricing, it's going to make its own gap in the market!
 On paper, it looks a bit like a mirrorless version of the Canon EOS 5D IV digital SLR (above), but there are some important differences.
 One is that it has a much more advanced autofocus system with an amazing 5,655 focus points, another is that it has a brand new lens mount bringing the promise of new and exotic lens designs.
 What we really like, though, is that Canon has also made lens adaptors that let you fit your existing Canon EF and EF-S lenses, so it's easy to add the EOS R to an existing Canon system.

 Read more: Canon EOS R review

 DSLR and mirrorless cameras are great, but sometimes you need something smaller, cheaper or just a bit simpler to use.
 These are our top three Canon compact cameras right now, aimed at three different kinds of photographer.

 A pocket-sized camera with a flip-over screen for selfies and vlogging